Persona Abode in 27 Questions - Part 1

 What's your ultimate home goals?

-The goal is a tree house overlooking fields of long grass.
+The goal is an accessible tree house overlooking fields of long grass.
 I’m not talking about your average wooden DIY job at the bottom of the garden from the main house.
 I’m talking the a fully-fledged house in a tree with a little veranda to star gaze and read books.
 I'm totally gonna needs me a rocking chair and wifi.
 Oh and a bar cart with gin served in tea cups.

 Inside it'll have a curated collection of beasty vignettes and different areas to lounge in.
 Cushy soft furnishings, books in reclaimed wood cases, statement artwork with a sentimental value, that's the vision.
-The decor would reflect the things that keeps me fascinated by design, so there will be brass and comfy fabrics all over.
+The decor would reflect the things that keeps me fascinated by design, so there will be brass and comfy eco friendly fabrics all over.

 Drop your questions in the comments and i’ll Include them in part 3.